Endless San Diego summer surf days include fun waves, balmy ocean temperatures, burritos and bikinis!

 During the peak summer months of June-August, San Diego water temperatures range from about 64°F to 73°F. The ocean slowly begins warming up in early summer until it peaks around August.
 August is usually the best bet for ocean temperatures exceeding 70°F. Check this comprehensive chart for an average water temperature reading in San Diego by month.

 Overall, warm waters make for a delightful experience.
-Combined with warm air temperatures, the beach is really the place to be in San Diego during summer!
-In addition to fun, warm waves – bronzed bikinis are also plentiful 😉 However, be aware of stingrays in warm water summer months.
+Combined with sunshine and warm air temperatures, the beach is really the place to be in San Diego during summer!
+In addition to fun, warm waves – bronzed bikinis are also plentiful 😉 However, be aware of stingrays and jellyfish in the warm water summer months.

 Generally, surfing San Diego in the summer is far less consistent than the winter season.